microsoft/openshift-container-platform/README.md

 ## NOTE: Structural change to Repo

-The master branch will now contain the most current release of OpenShift Container Platform with experimental items.
-This may cause instability but will include new things or try new things.
+The master branch contains the most current release of OpenShift Container Platform with experimental items.
+This may cause instability but will include new items or enable new configuration options.

 We have branches for the stable releases:
 - Release-3.6 (As is; no longer updated)